Sheet Pan Chicken with Rainbow Vegetables

 Serving Rainbow Sheet Pan Chicken and Vegetables

-- Toss with arugula for a bright green salad.
+- Salad.
+Toss with arugula for a bright green salad.
 Drizzle with a bit of extra olive oil and lemon juice to make a quick dressing.

 Welcome to the sheet pan fam, Mr. Rainbow Chicken and Vegetables!